COSIMA/cosima-recipes/docs/contributing.rst

 Some tips for reviewing
 ^^^^^^^^^^^^^^^^^^^^^^^
+* Does this PR close an issue?
+Does the author link to it or mention it?
+* (Ideally) does the user use a branch name that identifies the user and the feature (e.g. `username/feature_name`)
+* Has the author added their [affiliation details to this file](https://github.com/COSIMA/cosima-recipes/blob/main/.zenodo.json).
 * Does the pull request have a concise description of the proposed changes?
 If not, request it.
 * Have a look at the proposed changes.
 Do they make sense?
 * Is the proposed code clean and clear?